Rainyryan/cameraapp/README.md

 # LocaLens git repository root

 This is NOT the flutter project root!
-Go to 'local_lens_app'
+Go to './local_lens_app'

 ## Files Structure
 ```